Internet-Draft Mission Authority Server August 2026

 No issuance gating.
 The AS issues and refreshes tokens with no knowledge of Mission state.
 Revoking a Mission stops nothing at the token layer: every outstanding token, and every token the AS issues after revocation, remains valid OAuth.
 The Mission kill switch acts only through the runtime layer's state re-check.

-Because both properties are absent, enforcement rests entirely on PEP coverage.
-A MAS deployment MUST deploy the runtime profile's enforcement ([I-D.draft-mcguinness-mission-runtime]) over every consequential action path within the scope it claims Mission governance for, and the no-unmediated-path condition consolidated by the security model ([I-D.draft-mcguinness-mission-security-model]) is load-bearing for all of this profile's guarantees, not only for the runtime profile's agent-compromise-resistant tier.
+A MAS deployment MUST deploy the runtime profile's enforcement ([I-D.draft-mcguinness-mission-runtime]) over every consequential action path within the scope it claims Mission governance for.
+Because both properties are absent, enforcement rests entirely on PEP coverage: the no-unmediated-path condition consolidated by the security model ([I-D.draft-mcguinness-mission-security-model]) is load-bearing for all of this profile's guarantees, not only for the runtime profile's agent-compromise-resistant enforcement claim.
 A token exercised outside PEP coverage is ungoverned: its use is bounded by ordinary OAuth alone, and no Mission property applies to it.

 Weaker expansion and child-creation binding.
-Mission Expansion and Child Delegation are carried natively in this mode (Section 7), so a standalone deployment can widen authority and delegate to sub-agents; what the mode does not provide is the OAuth wire's possession binding.
-Requests are bound to the predecessor or parent by authenticated client identity (Section 7.2), which proves the same registered client, not a held grant (Section 13.3).
-Offline attenuation remains inapplicable in this mode because it requires the Mission-bound credential (Section 2).
+Mission Expansion and Child Delegation are carried natively in this mode (Section 8), so a standalone deployment can widen authority and delegate to sub-agents; what the mode does not provide is the OAuth wire's token-exchange possession proof.
+Requests are bound to the predecessor or parent by authenticated client identity (Section 8.2), which proves the same registered client, not possession of a held Mission-bound access token (Section 17.3).
+Offline attenuation remains inapplicable in this mode because it requires the Mission-bound credential (Section 3).

 Upgrade path.
 Implementing the issuance profile at the AS restores what this mode lacks: Mission-bound credentials and issuance gating.
 The MAS then serves as the AS's Mission store, or merges into the AS.
 The Mission record, the integrity anchors, and the lifecycle carry over unchanged, because a MAS operates the issuance profile's own definitions of all three; the enforcement join becomes unnecessary for newly issued tokens, which carry the mission claim.